aldertzomer/RFPlasmid/README.md

 with a very high specificity and sensitivity (up to 99%) and can be very useful to analyze WGS data of bacterial genomes and their antimicrobial resistance genes.

-A rudimentary web-interface to test single fasta files is available here: http://klif.uu.nl/rfplasmid/
+A web-interface to test single fasta files is available here: http://klif.uu.nl/rfplasmid/

 Requirements